-Even if formal veto remains extremely rare, it is nevertheless worth noting that, on 31 March 2020, the Minister of the Economy issued orally an unfavourable opinion regarding US defence manufacturer Teledyne Technologies Inc.'s anticipated acquisition of Photonis, a French night vision start-up specialising in the design and manufacture of light intensifier tubes using innovative digital technology, and which supplies NATO special forces.
-We will need to see if additional commitments made by the investors would lead the French Minister of the Economy, Bruno Le Maire, to clear this transaction.
+The extension of the foreign investment regulation will necessarily result in an increase in the number of filings, which may be a source of further delays for approval though the Minister of the Economy has always taken a proportionate and pragmatic clearance approach.
+Even if formal veto remains extremely rare, it is nevertheless worth noting that the Minister of the Economy on 31 March 2020 issued an unfavourable opinion regarding US defence manufacturer Teledyne Technologies Inc.'s anticipated acquisition of Photonis, a French night vision start-up specialising in the design and manufacture of light intensifier tubes using innovative digital technology, and which supplies NATO special forces.
+Though this decision should not be seen as a direct result of the Covid-19 pandemic, Economy Minister Bruno Le Maire has in the last few weeks publicly committed to protect strategic industrial and tech assets amid the public health crisis.

 Overall, across many jurisdictions, views on foreign investment are drastically changing.
 The European Commission and a number of Member States are responding to the Covid-19 pandemic by reforming foreign investment rules to support EU companies.
 Member States - such as Germany and Spain - are calling for greater coordination of EU and national measures to prevent foreign buyouts, particularly of companies targeted for their know-how in sensitive sectors such as energy, health and robotics.

-A further decree (No. 2020-892) and Ministerial Order, both dated 22 July 2020, have also lowered the threshold at which the screening regime will be triggered for non-EU/EEA investors proposing to acquire shares in French listed companies active in strategic sectors.
-This decree states that, temporarily, until 31 December 2020, the ownership threshold that triggers an approval requirement for non-EU/EEA investors will be lowered from 25% to 10%.
+In France, time periods for the review of ongoing foreign investments have been postponed to one month after the expiration of the official lockdown period (currently scheduled for 11 May 2020).
+The French Minister of Economy has also announced that the threshold at which the screening regime will be triggered will - until the end of 2020 - be lowered from 25% to 10% of voting rights for non-EU investors proposing to acquire shares in listed companies.
+The applicable decree has not yet been published but this should be taken into account in investment decisions.